sugi-cho/UE_PointCloudExport/README.md

 1. Open the project and load `Content/LiDAR-Test/L_Test.umap`.
 2. The `BP_Test` blueprint calls `ExportVisiblePointsLOD` with an array of `LidarPointCloudActor` references and its `CameraComponent`.
 The visible portions of all clouds are merged and exported to `output.txt`.
 3. An optional `MergeDistance` parameter merges nearby points before applying LOD.
 Set to `0` to disable merging.
+4. You can limit the number of exported points with the optional `MaxPointCount` parameter.
+The default is `20,000,000`.
-4. Merging now uses an octree and the LOD step runs in parallel for faster processing.
+5. Merging now uses an octree and the LOD step runs in parallel for faster processing.

 ## Example Output
 `docs/example_output.txt` shows a sample of the exported data.
 Each line follows the format `X Y Z Intensity R G B` where `Intensity` is measured in meters.